johno/pixyll/_posts/2022-01-02-sole_proprietor_advantages.md

 To initiate the business, you have to pay for everything yourself.
 You are unable to receive outside investment income to begin operations.
 Funding is dependent on your investments, credit history, and financial background.
 You also can’t decide to issue stocks/shares for the Sole Proprietorship later on.

-Attaining additional loans can prove difficult if you personally don’t have high enough credit.
+Attaining additional loans can prove difficult if you don’t have high enough credit.
 Personal loans are also risky for Sole Proprietors.
 Taking out a personal loan means you’re putting your assets on the line if things turn sour and the bank wants their money back.
 They can come after your personal property.

 Banks want to work with established companies who have been in the “business” of being a business and have a strong credit history.
 Sole proprietors cannot build business credit because Sole Proprietorships aren’t seen as business entities financially.
 This means the owner can’t get business credit cards and bank accounts.